morinted/Bozzy/AnalysisReport.md

 ## Example Data and Test Cases ( 2-3 paragraphs)

+### Data

-### The data we will be using to test and verify the system are the following dictionaries:
+The data we will be using to test and verify the system are the following dictionaries:

 - stened (provided by our customer, RTF format)
 - magnum (team member owns copy of this dictionary, RTF format)
 - Plover default (open source dictionary from Plover application, JSON format)

-### Two to three critical scenarios with example data
+### Critical scenarios with example data
-- use the scenarios and example data to illustrate your analysis of the requirements throughout this document

-#### Critical
+#### Add dictionaries scenario
-- Create/Add/Remove/Merge/Order Dictionaries

 **The user launches the application.**